 2.7.
 DEMARCATION AND MAINTENANCE AGREEMENTS WITH OTHER ROAD AUTHORITIES

-VicRoads is the coordinating road authority for national and state arterial roads within Victoria.
+The Department of Transport is the coordinating road authority for national and state arterial roads within Victoria.
+Regional roads are managed by Regional Roads Victoria, a branch of the Department of Transport.

 Arterial roads within the municipality are: